 The first Hebrew word, qdd, is translated in this verse as “bowed.”
 The second Hebrew word hwh is translated as “all the way to the ground.”
 That helps us understand that a better translation of 1 Chronicles 29:20 is that the people bowed their heads low as they prostated themselves on the ground.
 Here is a photograph as an example.
 The two women are down on the ground (hwh) and their heads bowed low (qdd).
 The photograph illustrates the position one would take if one was to bow low and do homage.

 Therefore, 1 Chronicles 29:20 does not teach the practice of veneration of saints and angels.
 The practice of dulia is not described in 1 Chronicles 29:20.
-In addition, it cannot be found in the Bible.
+In addition, dulia cannot be found in the Bible.
 It is not a biblical concept.
-That is the answer to the question, is the veneration of saints and angels biblical? is no.
+The answer to the question, “Is the veneration of saints and angels biblical?,” is no.

 2. Worship.
 The Britannica Dictionary (www.merriam-webster.com/dictionary/worship)